Skip to product information

 Harvest and Usage:

 Harvest boysenberries when they reach full ripeness, displaying their deep maroon color and easily detaching from the vine.
 Their versatility allows for various culinary uses, including freezing, canning, making jams, jellies, or simply relishing them fresh.
-Proper storage in the refrigerator prolongs their shelf life.
+Proper storage in the refrigerator prolongs its shelf life.

 Boysenberries stand as a testament to meticulous cultivation, offering a delectable fruit known for its versatility and unique flavor profile.
 By providing them with the right conditions and care, growers can enjoy bountiful harvests and relish the fruits of their labor.